Start your care

 • Have SDA written into your NDIS plan

-How SDA funding works:
+How SDA Funding Works

 SDA funding helps pay for the cost of the home itself, including the building and its specialised features.
 It does not include support services such as daily personal care or help with getting out into the community.
-These supports are funded separately through other parts of your NDIS plan.

-The funding is paid directly to the housing provider who owns or manages the property.
-As a participant, you are asked to pay a reasonable rent contribution.
 This is usually 25 percent of your Disability Support Pension along with any Commonwealth Rent Assistance you receive.
 You are not required to pay a bond, and you do not need to cover maintenance or repair costs.

-How to apply for SDA:
+How to Apply for SDA

 Applying for SDA involves more than just filling out a form.
 It requires clear documentation showing how your current housing does not meet your support needs.
-Your support coordinator will help guide you through the steps.

 Together, you will: